 The ride will continue with several trots and canters to the beautiful Hacienda La Indiana.
 Picnic lunch near the Hacienda Don Rodrigo.

-In the afternoon, you ride back to La Corbera.
+In the afternoon, you ride back to La Corbera through wonderful orange groves and olive trees.

 Dinner and overnight at La Corbera.